 But I guarantee that Stephanie Plum's family name was not shortened from Plumerri by an "overworked immigration clerk."
 It's true that many of our ancestor's names, both given and family, were Anglicized in order to integrate into U.S. society.
 However, it's a myth that it happened at Ellis Island (or other ports of entry) by immigration officers.

-Documentation was simply not so lacking in the late 19th and early 20th century that this would be common and furthermore, most immigration officers were multilingual.
 If your family name was Anglicized, it was probably done so after immigration, and probably by choice of your own ancestor.
+Many people simply assumed an Anglicized version because, again, the concept of a "legal" name did not yet fully exist.
 Today, we take pride in our heritages but the truth is that in the golden era of immigration, people came to America to be American, to shed their former cultures and embrace the society that they felt offered them so much more opportunity.
-My Sicilian great grandfather went from Giovanni D'Amore to John Demore.
-And legend has it (and I know what I've said about family stories in past posts) that when my Nan began speaking Italian as a baby, he said "No, we are American now, we speak English."
+My Sicilian great grandfather went from Giovanni D'Amore to John Demore, and legend has it that when my Nan began speaking Italian as a baby, he said "No, we are American now, we speak English."
 So from that day on, only English was spoken in the house and my Nan soon forgot how to speak Italian.
 Today, this seems a shame to us.
 We even encouraged her to see a hypnotists in hopes that she might remember some Italian.

 I won't ignore that a large part of an immigrant's choice to change their name and integrate into society was likely due to prejudice they might have experienced.
 But the fact of the matter remains that in all probability it did not happen against their will by ignorant immigration workers.
 Since the topic has already been so extensively covered elsewhere (and since this blog is more about my personal journey and experiences through genealogy), I will merely refer you to some of them for details:

 Our Name Was Changed at Ellis Island - Dispelling the Myth of Ellis Island Name Changes